 When the TenTec Pegasus came out, the current N4PY software really began to take shape.
 That has led to the many programs available from N4PY today.

-I'm an avid DXer and proud to say I'm on the ARRL Honor Roll and also work on the DXCC Challenge award (currently at 2205 band countries).
+I'm an avid DXer and proud to say I'm on the ARRL Honor Roll and also work on the DXCC Challenge award (currently at 2501 band countries).
 I enjoy operating CW and SSB from 1.8 to 432 mhz.
 You can sometimes find me playing around in contests.
 I typically operate with a few friends, including my son N4YDU, during ARRL FD each summer.
-I'm a proud father of three children (two sons, one girl) and I've been happily married for more than 51 years to my lovely wife Kathy.
+I'm a proud father of three children (two sons, one daughter), 2 grandchildren, and I've been happily married for more than 55 years to my lovely wife Kathy.